 Luminous intensity of German leading lights

-For short ranges (Xfar) the intensity is much higher than the calculation according '2001 IALA Guideline', even when the minimum visibility is about 4 M (① in Figure 23).
-In these situation the lights are very often nearby a harbour or a city with a lot of background illumination and rival lights.
+For short range lights the actual intensity is much higher than the ones calculated according to '2001 IALA Guideline', even when the minimum visibility is about 4 M (① in Figure 23).
+In these cases the lights are very often nearby a harbour or a city with a lot of background illumination and rival lights.

-For long ranges the existing intensities are below the recommended values of '2001 IALA Guideline' (②in Figure 23).
-Background illumination and rival lights do not play an import role, but instead glare and high costs are relevant.
+For long range lights the existing intensities are below the values calculated according to '2001 IALA Guideline' (②in Figure 23).
+Background illumination and rival lights do not play an import role in these cases, but instead glare at near end of useful segment and high costs are relevant.

-Considering the existing lights, a simplified equation to determine a recommended luminous intensity for leading lights was be derived.
+Based on the existing lights, a simplified empirical equation for determining recommended luminous intensity for leading lights was be derived.